LamTS72/CAUSALLM_GPT2_TextGeneration/README.md

 ## Introduction

-This is finetuning model of BERT to handle NER task from NLP.
+This is pre-trained model of GPT2 to handle Causal LM task from NLP.

 ## Description